romilly/logseq-migration/README.md

 **Download and use local copies of assets in logseq after importing a file from roam**.

+**NB:** Users have reported problems running this on Windows.
+I have been unable to reproduce the problem, so I cannot fixit.
+The software should run on any model of a Raspberry Pi so Windows users with a Pi should install and run the software there.

 Roam stores the assets (images, pdfs, mp4 files etc.) in the cloud.

 While `logseq` makes it easy for you to import a roam `json` export, your _assets_ will remain in the cloud.